Aryan-Poonacha/ultralight_llamafile/README.md

 - Implement a more sophisticated chatbot interface (web UI, command-line arguments).
 - Incorporate error handling and edge-case management.
 - Explore more advanced functionalities of the `llamafile` model.
-Based on the python ruff template provided.
-Created for IDS 706, Fall 2023.

 ## References